manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

-# **ROS environment setup**
+# **1. ROS environment setup**

+First of all we will learn how to work within a ROS environment.
+You will have to choose between 2 possibilities:
+- use a free and opensource ROS environment.
-First of all we will learn how to install the ROS Noetic in your computer from a Docker utility.
-This is the best usefull way to work with ROS.
+- install the ROS Noetic in your computer from a Docker utility.

+## **1.1 Free ROS environment**

+You have available the ROS environment offered for free by some companies like "The Construct".

+You will need only a google navigator:
+- Open the link to this environment: https://app.theconstructsim.com/Home
+- Create an account with user and password
+- In the section "Your Rosjects" you can create your custom environment
+- Open a "New Rosject"

-## **1. ROS Installation & Tools**
+## **1.2 ROS Installation using Docker utility**

 You have to install: